|Academic Reception||Discipline||New Students|

-Students listed on the current weeks Ineligible list will not be allowed to participate in any extra curricular activity, including athletics, cheerleading, FFA, FHA, 4-H, music technology, band, or art activity.
-Students will not be allowed to participate again until they are passing all courses and have not been listed on the ineligible list.
-Ineligible students will not be allowed to participate in any form (including transportation, wearing of the team uniform or standing/sitting in the bench area before, during, or after said event.
+Students failing to have a passing grade in all subjects and at least a 90% attendance rate will not be allowed to participate in any extracurricular activity, including athletics, cheerleading, FFA, 4-H, music, technology, or art activity.
+Students will not be allowed to participate again until they are passing all courses and have not been listed on the ineligible list (for grades or attendance).
+Students may be allowed to make up attendance by attending after school detention or Saturday School.
+Ineligible students will not be allowed to participate in any form (including transportation, wearing of the team uniform or standing/sitting in the bench area before during, or after said event.
 After School Tutoring may be required if improvement in their failing grades are not made.

 Semester Tests will be required for all ineligible students, and students that are not exempt.
 This will give them another opportunity to improve or pass their classes.

-Closed Campus to all ineligible student if improvements in grades are not accomplished by the end of each nine week period.
+Closed Campus may be assigned to all ineligible students if improvements in grades are not accomplished by the end of each nine week period.

-It is the policy of the Mountain View Ė Gotebo Schools to provide equal opportunities without regard to race, color, national origin, sex, age, qualified handicap or veteran in itís educational programs and activities.
+It is the policy of the Mountain View – Gotebo Schools to provide equal opportunities without regard to race, color, national origin, sex, age, qualified handicap or veteran in it’s educational programs and activities.
 This includes, but is not limited to admissions, educational services, financial aid, and employment.
-Inquiries concerning application of this policy may be referred to Andy Evans, Coordinator of Title IX and Section 504 responsibilities, Mountain View Ė Gotebo Schools I003, Rt.
+Inquiries concerning application of this policy may be referred to Andy Evans, Coordinator of Title IX and Section 504 responsibilities, Mountain View – Gotebo Schools I003, Rt.
 2, Box 88, Mountain View, OK 73062, phone (580) 347-2211.